A HISTORY OF JEFFERSON AVENUE PRESBYTERIAN CHURCH

 Dr. Zaun's 34 year tenure as pastor began at the peak of Detroit's population, 1,849,568, and ended when the population of the city was just over a million.
 Musical excellence and strong preaching were the hallmarks of his ministry.
 Programs continued to expand and membership reached its zenith in the 1950's.
 However, by the 1960's, as the demographics of Detroit changed, membership loss began.
 While the metro area continued to grow in population, city population steadily decreased, and became heavily African American.
 Within city limits, Baptist congregations and churches increased, while the populations of other faiths, including Catholic, Episcopalian, Lutheran, and Presbyterian, declined.
 Once again JAPC was challenged by the residential movement of its core congregation.

-From 1982–2016, under the leadership of the Pastor, Rev. Peter Smith, JAPC with its emphasis upon strong and vital worship, music, education, fellowship and mission has diversified and strengthened its membership.
-Matt Nickel, the current pastor, began leading in 2018.
+From 1982–2015, under the leadership of the Pastor, Rev. Peter Smith, JAPC with its emphasis upon strong and vital worship, music, education, fellowship and mission has diversified and strengthened its membership.

-The church's parish life has expanded, from Church School to Vacation Bible Camp, from Sunday Forums to Joyful Noise concerts, from small group studies to Text of the Day, from Bible and Brew to Slow Brewed Theology, from women's activities to book groups.
-In each of these programs the church has striven to spiritually deepen the minds and hearts of young and old, and strengthen the lives of married and single.
+The church's community life has expanded, from Church School to Vacation Bible Camp, from Sunday Forums to music concerts, from small group studies like Bible and Brew to Slow Brewed Theology to women's activities.
+In each of these experiences the church seeks to spiritually deepen the minds and hearts of young and old, and strengthen the lives of all